aws-samples/amazon-lex-digital-human-uneeq/README.md

 # Amazon LexV1 and Digital Human Integration

-This repository provides the supporting code to deploy an Amazon LexV1 bot and Uneeq digital human integration as described in the blog "How to build integration between Amazon Lex and a Digital Human" %insert blog link here - TBD%
+This repository provides the supporting code to deploy an Amazon Lex v1 bot and Uneeq digital human integration as described in the blog **Build an integration between Amazon Lex 2 and a digital human**

-This code use the AWS SAM framework to deploy a simple API on AWS API Gateway and a Lambda function to call a defined Amazon Lex Bot.
+This code uses the AWS SAM Framework to deploy a simple API on AWS API Gateway and a Lambda function to call a defined Amazon Lex Bot.

 ### Pre-reqs: